 At Nissan sites outside Japan, transport methods are selected to best match the local geographical conditions.
 Transport of completed vehicles is increasingly shifting from truck to rail and ship, depending on the destination.
 In China, the company is increasing the proportion of completed vehicles that are transported domestically by ship or rail.

-Since 2010, Nissan has also been promoting the use of energy-
+Since 2010, Nissan has also been promoting the use of energy36 efficient vessels for sea shipments of its vehicles.
+By 2015, the fleet had grown to include five energy-efficient car carriers.

-CONTEN TS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONM ENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE Mobility Society BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & Internal control